All Episodes

 I think Colostrum just sold out, Alex.

-This has been an absolutely insane deal, but we're calling it the last stand uh super sale.
+This has been an absolutely insane deal, but we're calling it the last stand super sale.

-But we're we have this uh subtext of remember the info war because what we're going through right now is so similar to what happened with the Alamo, where the Alamo was a loss, technically from a military standpoint, but because of that devastating loss in the context of their incredible bravery and brotherhood in that conflict, it was shouted remember, remember the Alamo.
+But we have this subtext of remember the info war because what we're going through right now is so similar to what happened with the Alamo, where the Alamo was a loss, technically from a military standpoint, but because of that devastating loss in the context of their incredible bravery and brotherhood in that conflict, it was shouted, remember, remember the Alamo.

-The story of the Alamo would have been so less historically impactful if Colonel Travis and his buddies just kept screaming about how they were under attack and you know Santa Anna just never came.
+The story of the Alamo would have been so less historically impactful if Colonel Travis and his buddies just kept screaming about how they were under attack and Santa Ana just never came.

-And in the meantime, Colonel Travis and all of his buddies have created a second fake Alamo for them to retreat to in case Santa Anna ever comes, so they can hang out there and pretend that they're about to be attacked and use that to sell more fake pills.
+And in the meantime, Colonel Travis and all of his buddies have created a second fake Alamo for them to retreat to in case Santa Ana ever comes so they can hang out there and pretend that they're about to be attacked and use that to sell more fake pills.

 The story only works because those dudes died.